Forward and Inverse Simulation of Pseudo-Two-Dimensional Model of Lithium-Ion Batteries Using Neural Networks

 \subsection{Bypassing term}

 The instability caused by the exponential growth of the $\sinh$ term in the BV equation, particularly when applied to PINNs, can be attributed to the sensitivity of the overpotential \(\eta\) to changes in the network parameters.
-Instead of linearizing the BV equation, we propose a novel approach to reduce the sensitivity of \(\eta\) during the optimization process, making it possible to handle the fully non-linear BV equation.
+In fact, the PINN approach presented in \Cref{sec-pinn-p2d} approximates the overpotential $\widetilde{\eta}$ using multiple approximate solutions $\widetilde{\psi}$, $\widetilde{\phi}$, $ \widetilde{c}_s$, according to the definition of overpotential $\psi-\phi-U(c_{s,\mathrm{surf}}/c_{s,\mathrm{max}})$.
+In this way, $\widetilde{\eta}$ depends on several networks, making it not straightforward to initialize $\widetilde{\eta}$ at a small value.
+Consequently, the approximate ionic flux $\widetilde{j}_i$ become highly sensitive to errors in any of the associated approximations, which results in an instable training.
+In addition, because each network is also involved in different types of losses terms, $\widetilde{\eta}$ can be affected by various parts of the overall loss function, leading to difficulties in maintaining a proper approximation.
+For this, we propose a novel approach to reduce the sensitivity of \(\eta\) during the optimization process, making it possible to handle the fully non-linear BV equation.

 Specifically, we introduce a neural network, \(\beta_\theta\), which replaces the entire term inside the hyperbolic sine function in the BV equation.
 In this approach, the approximate reaction rate $\widetilde{j}_i$ in the PINN loss is computed as